 - For Driving Under Suspended, Mandatory Jail is No Longer Required on 3rd and Subsequent Offenses – Jail time is now up to the judge but not required by the State Code.

 - Grand Larceny Threshold Increased to $1,000 with Deferred Dispositions for Misdemeanor Larceny charges – The grand larceny threshold was $500.00 previously.
 It is being raised to $1,000.
 Furthermore, a first offender option is now available for petty larceny.

 - Deferred Disposition for Intellectual Disabilities – Virginia will allow deferred dispositions for certain criminal charges for those diagnosed with autism spectrum disorder or an intellectual disability if it is shown by clear and convincing evidence this caused the criminal conduct.

-Starting January 1, 2021 these Virginia laws change:
+As of January 1, 2021 these Virginia laws changed:

 - No Holding Cell Phones While Driving – This law makes it an infraction to hold a cell phone while driving.

 - Driver Privilege Cards – Allows “driver privilege card” for those who cannot prove legal presence.
 (More detailed explanation coming later)